AubinVert/CV_project/README.md

 - Check camera intrinsics match your actual camera
 - Try switching between SEQUENTIAL and EXHAUSTIVE matching methods

+**Issue: "COLMAP reconstruction gives 0 points or very few points"**
+- The reconstruction sometimes fails randomly - simply restart it
+- For benchmark pipeline: set `MIN_POINTS_THRESHOLD = 4000` to automatically skip invalid reconstructions
+- Check that images have sufficient features and overlap

 **Issue: Poor volume estimation**
 - Adjust `CYLINDER_RADIUS_FACTOR` in `config.py`
 - Tune segmentation parameters (DBSCAN eps, min_points)
 - Try different denoising methods (1-3)
+- Use the **average volume** (mean of convex hull and cylinder) for best results

+**Issue: Python 3.13 installation fails**
+- Open3D does not support Python 3.13 yet
+- Install Python 3.12, 3.11, 3.10, or 3.9 instead
+- Use `py -3.12 -m venv .venv` on Windows to create venv with specific version

 ---